spicata/obsidiannotes-v.2/content/Econ  Class 18.md

 - We either compare members of a country, or we compare **countries with countries**.

 ### Housing
-- Housing is fundamental to all Australians and our housing market has a significant influence on a numbe of key social and economic aspects of society.
+- Housing is fundamental to all Australians and our housing market has a significant influence on a number of key social and economic aspects of society.
 - It plays a major role in the health and wellbeing of Australians, by providing shelter, safety, security and privacy.
-- The availaability of affordable, sustainable and appropriate housing enables people to participate in the social, economic and community aspects of their lives.
+- The availability of affordable, sustainable and appropriate housing enables people to participate in the social, economic and community aspects of their lives.
 - From a social perspective, housing provides a stable base from which we can participate in society, form families, and enjoy retirement.
 Housing can determine lifetime education, employment and health outcomes.
 - From an economic perspective, housing has a significant impact upon investment, productivity and participation, as well as consumption and saving trends across the economy.
 #### Housing security
 - What happens when our society cannot maintain affordable housing?
-- Alot of bad consequences.
+- A lot of bad consequences.
 - The absence of affordable, secure and appropriate housing can result in homelessness, poor health and lower rates of employment and education.

 #### Homelessness